Nine dead after earthquake hits Turkey-Iran border | DW | 23.02.2020

 Nine people, including three children, have died following a 5.7 magnitude earthquake that struck the Turkey-Iran border region early on Sunday, Turkey's interior minister Suleyman Soylu said.

-Twenty-one people were injured — including eight who were in a critical condition, according to the health ministry.
+Twenty-one people were injured — including 8 who were in a critical condition, according to the health ministry.

 "Search and rescue efforts are ongoing," Soylu said, adding that officials think people are still buried under the collapse of more than 1,000 buildings in several border villages.